-Wool and pellets also contain sheep droppings, which are directly available to the plants as fertilizer.
+Virgin wool, as well as wool pellets, contain sheep droppings, which are directly available to the plants as fertilizer.

 Products and Prices

-Most are intended primarily as a slow-release fertilizer for organic farming or gardening.
+Other products are intended primarily as a slow-release fertilizer for organic farming or gardening.

-Effective Slug Control Alternatives
+Slug Control: Alternatives

 Some further slug control methods: